egoistpizza/EgoistBot/README.md

 Here are the most basic EgoistBot commands and functions:

-NOTE: The following functions are now compatible with slash commands!
-You can also experience it by participating in the closed BETA program.
+NOTE: The following functions are now compatible with **"/" commands**!
+You can also experience it by participating in the **closed BETA** program.

 ```
 # PREFIX   ->   $